 Your Guide To Kalbarri Skywalk (And Other Nearby Sites!)

-It’s located in the Kalbarri National Park, a 30-minute drive from one of the most famous coastal sites in Western Australia – Kalbarri.
-Your mind will be blown by the view of the rugged gorges and bushland, giving a gorgeous contrast from the nearby coast.
+Your mind will be blown by the dramatic view of the rugged gorges and bushland, giving a gorgeous contrast from the nearby coast.

 What is the Kalbarri Skywalk?

 The Kalbarri Skywalk is a lookout with two “u-shaped” cantilevered walkways, hanging 100 meters over the Murchison River gorge.
-You’ll have unimpeded views over the inland gorge sites – it’s overwhelming how spectacular everything is.

 Visiting the Skywalk Café, Information Centre, and Shop

 Before or after completing the Kalbarri Skywalk, you can enjoy a drink and a snack at the Skywalk Café, while still enjoying the view.
-It has a few shaded tables outside, where you can sit and have a nice picnic as well.

-The information centre has some interesting displays of native animals found in Kalbarri National Park, explaining how the Skywalk was built.
-You’ll also find an exciting array of souvenirs and local artworks from several local indigenous artists.
+The information centre has some displays of native animals found in Kalbarri National Park, explaining how the Skywalk was built.

-Checking out the animal replicas.
+Checking out the animal replicas

-Learning about the history of the local Aboriginal people.
+Learning about the history of the local Aboriginal people

 There are about 15 history plaques set up in the area leading into the Skywalk Café.
 You’ll be able to learn about the history of the local Aboriginal people in the Kalbarri area as you walk towards it.